-It gives me no great pleasure to re-use this piece.
+It gives me no particular pleasure to re-use this piece.
 I had originally intended to do so on a more pertinent date, but Channel 4’s revelations regarding the revolting and callous actions of Arron Banks, Kate Hoey and Labour Leave – whose reactions to this exposure will doubtless be sneering, indignant and snarling about being the real socialists respectively – have driven me to do so today.
 That this all should have been made evident on International Women’s Day simply renders it more despicable still.

-This commences as it would have done with a new introduction I wrote when I reused the piece elsewhere:
+This commences as it would have done with a new introduction that I wrote when I reused the piece elsewhere:

 “I have very little to add here, other than that Jo Cox was a friend of someone very significant in my life and I was more deeply affected by her murder than perhaps is evident in this piece.
 We participated in the vigil held in Parliament Square, and some months later were attending a production of the political drama This House at the Garrick Theatre when Christopher Godwin, playing the MP for Batley And Morley, addressed the audience directly at the end of the play, paying tribute to Jo and asking them to donate to her chosen charities and lend their support to the Hope Not Hate campaign.
 This became a very emotional moment and I have never been happier to be there for someone”.